lupyuen/lupyuen.github.io/src/interrupt.md

     (Anyone remember Silicon Graphics?)

-Allwinner A64's GIC supports __157 Interrupt Sources__: 16 SGI, 16 PPI and 125 SPI.
+Allwinner A64's GIC supports __157 Interrupt Sources__: 16 Software-Generated, 16 Private and 125 Shared.

+The GIC in Allwinner A64 is a little problematic, let's talk...

+# Allwinner A64 GIC

 TODO